Please note: This site contains links to websites not controlled by the Australian Government or ESA. More information here.

 |Topics||Chance and probability, Operating with number|

-ACMSP225 List all outcomes for two-step chance experiments, both with and without replacement using tree diagrams or arrays.
-Assign probabilities to outcomes and determine probabilities for events
+List all outcomes for compound events both with and without replacement, using lists, tree diagrams, tables or arrays; assign probabilities to outcomes

 © Andrew Blair 2012-21.
 Creative Commons BY-NC-SA 4.0.